wasp-lang/wasp/web/docs/language/features.md

   A 5-placeholder format cron expression string.
 See rationale for minute-level precision [here](https://github.com/timgit/pg-boss/blob/7.2.1/docs/readme.md#scheduling).

   - ##### `args: JSON` (optional)
-  The arguments to passed the job `perform.fn` function when invoked.
+  The arguments to pass to the `perform.fn` function when invoked.

-  - ##### `executorOptions: JSON` (optional)
+  - ##### `executorOptions: dict` (optional)
-  Executor specific options to use when submitting jobs.
+  Executor-specific options to use when submitting jobs.
+These are passed directly through and you should consult the documentation for the job executor.
 The `perform.executorOptions` are the default options, and `schedule.executorOptions` can override/extend those.

+    - ##### `pgBoss: JSON` (optional)
-  > See the docs for [pg-boss](https://github.com/timgit/pg-boss/blob/7.2.1/docs/readme.md#sendname-data-options).
+    See the docs for [pg-boss](https://github.com/timgit/pg-boss/blob/7.2.1/docs/readme.md#sendname-data-options).

 ### JavaScript API